Ascend/ascend-deployer/README.en.md

 ### Single-Device Installation

 1. Configure a stand-alone inventory_file file.

-  Edit the **inventory_file** file.
-The format is shown as follows:
+   Edit the inventory_file file.
+The default is as follows:

    ```
    [ascend]
-   localhost ansible_connection='local' # root user
+   localhost ansible_connection='local'
    ```

 2. Run the installation script and select an installation mode (software-specific installation or scenario-specific installation) as required.

-   - Software-specific installation
+    - 2.1 Software-specific installation

-     `./install.sh --install=<package_name>`
-     You can run the `./install.sh --help` command to view the options of <package_name>.
-Example command:
+    run the `./install.sh --install=<package_name_1>,<package_name_2>`.
+The following is an example.

+    ```
+    ./install.sh --help     # Viewing Help Information.
-     `./install.sh --install=sys_pkg,python375,npu //Install system packages and python3.7.5 and driver and firmware.`
+    ./install.sh --install=sys_pkg,python375,npu     # Installing system dependencies and python3.7.5 and driver and firmware.
+    ```

     Notes:

         - Installation sequence: sys_pkg > python375 > npu(driver and firmware) > CANN software package(such as the Toolkit and nnrt) > AI framework(pytorch、tensorflow、mindspore).
         - After the driver or firmware is installed, maybe you need run the `reboot` command to restart the device for the driver and firmware to take effect.
         - Some components require runtime dependencies.
 For example, PyTorch requires the Toolkit to provide runtime dependencies, TensorFlow and npubridge require TFPlugin to provide runtime dependencies, and mindspore require driver and toolkit to provide runtime dependencies.
         - All the installation of Python libraries must first install Python 3.7.5, such as python, tensorflow, Mindstore, etc.

-   - Scenario-specific installation
+    - 2.2 Scenario-specific installation(Recommended for non-professional users)

-     `./install.sh --install-scene=<scene_name>`
+    run the `./install.sh --install-scene=<scene_name>`.
+The following is an example.
+    ```
+    ./install.sh --install-scene=auto     # Automatic installation of all software packages that can be found
+    ```
     The offline installation tool provides several basic installation scenarios.
 For details, see <a href="#scene">Installation Scenarios</a>.
-Example command:
-      `./install.sh --install-scene=auto     // Automatic installation of all software packages that can be found`

-3. After the installation, run the following command to check whether the specified component works properly:
+3. After the installation.

-   `./install.sh --test=<target>`
-   You can run the `./install.sh --help` command to view the options of <target>.
-Example command:
+    run the `./install.sh --test=<target>`.
+The following is an example.
+    ```
-   `./install.sh --test=driver // Test whether the driver is normal.`
+    ./install.sh --test=driver     # Test whether the driver is normal.
+    ```

 ### Batch Installation

 1. SSH connection based on key authentication.

    Configure the IP addresses of other devices where the packages to be installed.
 Edit the **inventory_file** file.
 The format is shown as follows:
    ```
    [ascend]